 1. Jiggly Japanese Cheesecake

 If you haven't experienced a Japanese fluffy cheesecake, you're missing out.
-Often referred to as a Japanese cotton cheesecake, it boasts a unique texture that is unbelievably fluffy, airy, and soufflé-like.
-While the ingredients are simple, mastering the technique is crucial for this traditional Japanese dessert, so be sure to follow my step-by-step guidelines to achieve the perfect result.
+Often called a Japanese cotton cheesecake, it boasts a unique texture that is unbelievably fluffy, airy, and soufflé-like.
+While the ingredients are simple, mastering the technique is crucial for this traditional Japanese dessert.

 2. Mochi Donuts